mmnowak/tarot-quiz/TESTING.md

 * Google Pixel 4a
 * iPhone XR

-There was no issues found.
+There were no issues found.

-Here's screenshots of the site as viewed on selected devices:
+Here are screenshots of the site as viewed on selected devices:

 <details><summary>Xiaomi 11 Lite</summary>